 In 1972, Chell Baker, who owned land adjacent to the original 94-acre sanctuary, deeded his 536 acres to the Travis Audubon with a life estate for himself, his sister and a friend of his.
 The third acquisition of land came in 1987 when Nelma Gholson and Carolyn Chamberlain donated 50 acres to the Travis Audubon in memory of Grover Hatfield, Jr. In March of 2007, Travis Audubon acquired 9.83 acres adjacent to the parking lot on the original 94-acre sanctuary from Ruth Fredericksen.

-*PLEASE NOTE: Dogs are not allowed at Baker Sanctuary, as they disturb nesting birds.
+*PLEASE NOTE: Dogs and mountain bikes are not allowed at Baker Sanctuary, as they disturb nesting birds.

 Contact Baker Sanctuary